vaneguti110/todolist-app/README.md

 # todolist-app

-1. Install emmet in your texteditor, uses for html & css to show up and complete tags in an easy flow.
+1. Install emmet in your text editor, which is uses for html & css to show up and complete tags in an easy flow.

 2. Install node-js and yarn